Azulinho/cryptobot/README.md

     the provided by this service as soon as it becomes available.
 We can for example trigger a run of the automated-backtesting just after 00:00 and the bot will then consume a config that is optimized up to the last few minutes.
+* A price_log http server, this can be used to serve price.log files from a central location to the different backtesting runners.

 ### How does it work